bbauska/W3Cx-5of5/README.md

 Web sites are designed and standardized in W3C in a completely open and transparent process.

-In fact, all W3C specifications are developed in public [GitHub repositories](https://github.com/w3c/), so if you are familiar with GitHub, you already know how to contribute to W3C specifications!
+In fact, all W3C specifications are developed in public <a href="https://github.com/w3c/">
+GitHub repositories</a>, so if you are familiar with GitHub, you already know how to contribute to W3C specifications!
 This is all about raising issues (with feedback and suggestions) and/or bringing pull requests to fix identified issues.

 <h4>Contribute</h4>